pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// then excludes nodes by listing those where that is not the case in
 	// UnsuitableNodes.
 	//
-	// Unsuitable nodes will be ignored by the scheduler when selecting a
+	// Nodes listed here will be ignored by the scheduler when selecting a
 	// node for a Pod.
 All other nodes are potential candidates, either
 	// because no information is available yet or because allocation might
 	// succeed.